 The Best Things To Do in Atlanta’s Top Parks

-Beyond the green space, Atlanta parks are filled with numerous activities that might be a surprise to first-time visitors.
-To help ensure that you get the most out of a visit to Atlanta, we’ve sorted out some of the highlights for each of the city’s best-known parks.
+Beyond the green space, Atlanta parks are filled with numerous activities that might surprise first-time visitors.
+To help ensure that you get the most out of a visit to Atlanta, we’ve sorted some highlights for each of the city’s best-known parks.

 Throughout the 211 acres of Piedmont Park, there are bocce courts, the Active Oval area with its running track, fields for softball and soccer, and two sand volleyball courts.
 There are also basketball courts, multiple playgrounds for the kiddos, tons of perfect picnic spots (with grills available on-site), a dog park for the pups — you name it, Piedmont Park’s got it.
 With all those activities at your disposal, though, you could easily forget the significance (and beauty) of the immense greenery that surrounds it all.

-The “People’s Playground” is converted into a bustling public market every Sunday from 9 a.m. to 1 p.m. with more than 60 vendors making healthy, local food available to all.
+Grant Park is converted into a bustling public market every Sunday from 9 a.m. to 1 p.m. with more than 60 vendors making healthy, local food available to all.
 Stock up on fruits and veggies from organic farms, buy artisanal breads and baked goods, or grab some ready-to-eat deliciousness — coffee, pasta, pizza, pastries and King of Pops treats are just a few of the tempting options.
-The Grant Park Farmer’s Market also offers stellar special events, like demos from some of the city’s best chefs, craft markets and yoga classes.
+Grant Park also offers stellar special events, such as the annual Summer Shade Festival.

 The city’s biggest linear park is also its largest outdoor museum.
-Permanent and temporary installations dot the more than 200 acres of Freedom Park, including conceptual sculptures like the Tree of Life, located at the intersection of Oakdale Road and North Avenue; or the colorful, inspiring One Woman Rising, between Moreland and Euclid avenues.
-Don’t miss the iconic Homage to King, either; the flawlessly crafted steel profile of Dr. Martin Luther King Jr. at the southwest corner of Boulevard and Moreland is a bona fide Atlanta art landmark.
+Permanent and temporary installations dot the more than 200 acres of Freedom Park along the paved bike and pedestrian trail.
+Don’t miss the iconic Homage to King, the flawlessly crafted steel profile of Dr. Martin Luther King Jr. at the southwest corner of Boulevard and Moreland Avenue is a bona fide Atlanta art landmark.

 Free for members, Cocktails in the Garden runs from May through late September and offers visitors an unforgettable nighttime nature experience.
 (It’s ticketed for non-members.)
-The series is often curated around temporary art installations and exhibits, so you can take in a specialty cocktail while checking out the latest in the Atlanta Botanical Garden’s attractions — and, of course, strolling the garden to marvel at the current blooms and a catch a scenic skyline-sunset combo.
+The series often is curated around temporary art installations and exhibits, so you can enjoy a specialty cocktail while checking out the latest in the Atlanta Botanical Garden’s attractions — and, of course, strolling the garden to marvel at the current blooms.
+Bonus: Catch a scenic skyline-sunset combo.

 Christened and funded in part by legendary pro Tony Hawk, the sizable public skate park at the Historic Fourth Ward Park is a hands-down highlight.
-Watching athletes show off at this concrete wheeled-sport haven is a new pastime for Atlantans; skaters and BMX bikers test their skills in one large bowl, another medium one and a street course that’s dominated by challenging ramps and rails.
-Hawk is a repeat visitor, too: He recently dropped in unannounced to pop an ollie alongside locals.
+Watching athletes show off at this concrete wheeled-sport haven is a new pastime for Atlantans.
+Skaters and BMX bikers test their skills in one large bowl, another medium one and a street course that’s dominated by challenging ramps and rails.
+Hawk is a repeat visitor, too.
+He has dropped in unannounced to pop an ollie alongside locals.